-A new research on Walnuts shows they help with depression.
-Below is the long article that I will sum up in four words – Walnuts make you Happy
+A new research on eating walnuts show they help with depression.
+Below is the long article that I will sum up in four words – Walnuts Make You Happy

 Walnut Consumers Tend to Have Lower Prevalence of Depression Symptoms, Says New Study